Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/config/README.md

 ## 5
 Test checking whether the array `config` with `ArrayOneInReg` access type and atomic access is correctly written and read.

+## 6
+Test checking whether the array `config` with `ArrayOneReg` access type and atomic access is correctly written and read.

+## 7
+Test checking whether the array `config` with `ArrayNInReg` access type and atomic access is correctly written and read.